-- 4.14.a The licensing agency shall inspect a home prior to issuing a license and may inspect a home any other time it considers an inspection necessary to determine if a home is in compliance with these regulations. - (1) Authorized staff of the licensing agency shall have access to the home at all times, with or without notice. - (2) The living quarters of the manager of a home may be subject to inspection only where the inspector has reason to believe the licensed capacity of the home has been exceeded and only for the purpose of determining if such a violation exists.
-The inspector shall permit the manager to accompany him or her on such an inspection. - (3) If an authorized inspector is refused access to a home or the living quarters of the manager, the licensing agency may, pursuant to 18 V.S.A. §121, seek a search warrant authorizing the inspection of such premises. - (4) If, as a result of an investigation or survey, the licensing agency determines that a home is unlicensed and meets the definition of a residential care home, written notice of the violation shall be prepared pursuant to Title 33, §2008 (b) and §4.14 of these regulations. - 4.14.b The licensing agency shall investigate whenever it has reason to believe a violation of the law or regulations has occurred.
-Investigations may be conducted by the licensing agency or its agents and may be conducted at any place or include any person the licensing agency believes possesses information relevant to its regulatory responsibility and authority. - 4.14.c After each inspection, survey or investigation, an exit conference will be held with the manager or designee.
+- (a) The licensing agency shall inspect a home prior to issuing a license and may inspect a home any other time it considers an inspection necessary to determine if a home is in compliance with these regulations. - (1) Authorized staff of the licensing agency shall have access to the home at all times, with or without notice. - (2) If living quarters of a staff person are part of the physical plant of the home, they may be subject to inspection when the inspector has reason to believe the licensed capacity of the home has been exceeded and only for the purpose of determining if such a violation exists.
+The inspector shall permit the manager to accompany him or her on such an inspection. - (3) If an authorized inspector is refused access to a home or the living quarters of the manager, the licensing agency may, pursuant to 18 V.S.A. §121, seek a search warrant authorizing the inspection of such premises. - (4) If, as a result of an investigation or survey, the licensing agency determines that a home is unlicensed and meets the definition of a Home for the Terminally III, written notice of the violation shall be prepared pursuant to 33 V.S.A.§7111 and 4.14 of these regulations. - (b) The licensing agency shall investigate whenever it has reason to believe a violation of the law or regulations has occurred.
+Investigations may be conducted by the licensing agency or its agents and may be conducted at any place or include any person the licensing agency believes possesses information relevant to its regulatory responsibility and authority. - (c) After each inspection, survey or investigation, an exit conference shall be held with the manager or designee.
 The exit conference shall include an oral summary of the licensing agency's findings and if regulatory violations were found, notice that the home must develop and submit an acceptable plan of correction.
-Residents who wish to participate in the exit conference have the right to do so.
-Representatives of the Office of the State Long Term Care Ombudsman may also attend the exit conference.

-- 4.14.d A written report shall be submitted to the licensee at the conclusion of an investigation.
-The report will contain the results of the investigation, any conclusions reached and any final determinations made by the licensing agency. - 4.14.e The licensing agency may, within the limits of the resources available to it, provide technical assistance to the home to enable it to comply with the law and the regulations.
-The licensing agency shall respond in writing to reasonable written requests for clarification of the regulations. - 4.14.f The home shall make written reports resulting from inspections readily available to residents and to the public in a place readily accessible to residents where individuals wishing to examine the results do not have to ask to see them.
+Residents who wish to participate in the exit conference have the right to do so. - (d) A written report shall be submitted to the licensee at the conclusion of an investigation.
+The report shall contain the results of the investigation, any conclusions reached and any final determinations made by the licensing agency. - (e) The licensing agency may, within the limits of the resources available to it, provide technical assistance to the home to enable it to comply with the law and the regulations.
+The licensing agency shall respond in writing to reasonable written requests for clarification of the regulations. - (f) The home shall make written reports resulting from inspections readily available to residents and to the public in a place readily accessible to residents where individuals wishing to examine the results do not have to ask to see them.
 The home must post a notice of the availability of such written reports.
 If a copy is requested and the home does not have a copy machine, the home must inform the resident or member of the public that they may request a copy from the licensing agency and provide the address and telephone number of the licensing agency.